July 23, 2019 | Article | by Rish Tanna | Search Engine Optimization

 Interestingly, you can see a significant rise in Overstock’s share price right as their rankings in Google’s search results improved.

 This further reaffirms the power and value of SEO, particularly to ecommerce sites that live and die by Google’s rankings.

 Has your website experienced significant declines in organic search traffic following Google’s June 2019 Core Update?
 If so, your website may have significant technical and user experience issues and your website may be lacking in authoritative content – or have content that’s simply outdated and unhelpful to users today.

 REQ can help start your comeback story.
-Contact us today at email@example.com to learn more.
+Contact us today at sales [at] req.co to learn more.